SebastianUA/terraform/aws/examples/sagemaker/README.md

 - `sagemaker_notebook_instance_volume_size` - (Optional) The size, in GB, of the ML storage volume to attach to the notebook instance.
 The default value is 5 GB. (`default = null`)
 - `sagemaker_notebook_instance_subnet_id` - (Optional) The VPC subnet ID. (`default = null`)
 - `sagemaker_notebook_instance_security_groups` - (Optional) The associated security groups. (`default = null`)
+- `sagemaker_notebook_instance_accelerator_types` - (Optional) A list of Elastic Inference (EI) instance types to associate with this notebook instance.
+See Elastic Inference Accelerator for more details.
+Valid values: ml.eia1.medium, ml.eia1.large, ml.eia1.xlarge, ml.eia2.medium, ml.eia2.large, ml.eia2.xlarge (`default = null`)
+- `sagemaker_notebook_instance_additional_code_repositories` - (Optional) An array of up to three Git repositories to associate with the notebook instance.
+These can be either the names of Git repositories stored as resources in your account, or the URL of Git repositories in AWS CodeCommit or in any other Git repository.
+These repositories are cloned at the same level as the default repository of your notebook instance. (`default = null`)
+- `sagemaker_notebook_instance_default_code_repository` - (Optional) The Git repository associated with the notebook instance as its default code repository.
+This can be either the name of a Git repository stored as a resource in your account, or the URL of a Git repository in AWS CodeCommit or in any other Git repository. (`default = null`)
+- `sagemaker_notebook_instance_root_access` - (Optional) Whether root access is Enabled or Disabled for users of the notebook instance.
+The default value is Enabled (`default = null`)
 - `sagemaker_notebook_instance_kms_key_id` - (Optional) The AWS Key Management Service (AWS KMS) key that Amazon SageMaker uses to encrypt the model artifacts at rest using Amazon S3 server-side encryption. (`default = null`)
 - `sagemaker_notebook_instance_lifecycle_config_name` - (Optional) The name of a lifecycle configuration to associate with the notebook instance. (`default = null`)
 - `sagemaker_notebook_instance_direct_internet_access` - (Optional) Set to Disabled to disable internet access to notebook.
 Requires security_groups and subnet_id to be set.
 Supported values: Enabled (Default) or Disabled.
 If set to Disabled, the notebook instance will be able to access resources only in your VPC, and will not be able to connect to Amazon SageMaker training and endpoint services unless your configure a NAT Gateway in your VPC. (`default = null`)
+- `sagemaker_notebook_instance_instance_metadata_service_configuration` - (Optional) Information on the IMDS configuration of the notebook instance (`default = []`)
 - `enable_sagemaker_user_profile` - Enable sagemaker user profile usage (`default = False`)
 - `sagemaker_user_profile_name` - The name for the User Profile. (`default = ""`)
 - `sagemaker_user_profile_domain_id` - The ID of the associated Domain. (`default = ""`)